 - Omitting an underage child’s savings account from their parent’s FBAR.
 Many taxpayers open savings accounts, over which they have signatory authority, for their young children.
 Often the parents forget to include these accounts on their own FBARs.
 Additionally, if the child’s foreign financial accounts – including the savings account – exceeds the FBAR filing threshold, the minor child will need their own FBAR.
 If the child cannot sign his or her own FBAR, a parent or guardian must do so.

-Hopefully this information serves as a reminder that tax returns with international aspects, cannot be prepared by “just any” tax preparer.
+Hopefully, this information serves as a reminder that tax returns with international aspects, cannot be prepared by “just any” tax preparer.
 The rules are more complicated and require the expertise of professionals with the knowledge required to ensure they are accurately prepared to keep you in compliance.
-Esquire Group has that knowledge.
+Esquire Group has that knowledge, contact us here.